VictoriaX002/Nature-of-Enterprise-CA3/nextjs-dashboard/README.md

 - Society Events
 - Accessibile design

-## My Contribution (Peace)
-I was responsible for developing the Helpdesk feature.
-This includes:
-- Creating a form for users to submit tickets
-- Storing and displaying submitted tickets
-- Adding priority levels to submitted tickets
-- Implementing a status system (Open/Resolved toggle)
-- Styling the UI with Tailwind CSS
-- Updating md

 ## My Contribution (Yageen)
 I was responsible for developing the Society Events feature.
 This includes:
 - Creating the events page with a grid layout showing all campuses society events